 Contributors: Jeffrey Feldman, MD, Professor of Anesthesiology and APSF Chair of Committee on Technology; Robert “Butch” Loeb, MD, Professor of Anesthesiology University FL; James Philip, MD, Professor of Anesthesiology Brigham & Women’s

 Disclaimer: We aim to present our recommendations and a forum for questions.
 Given the novelty of COVID-19, best-available clinical evidence is supported from anecdotal reports from China, South Korea, Italy and previous epidemics like SARS and MERS.
 The APSF does not support or endorse any specific product, equipment or trademarked technique.
 We strongly promote consistency with your governing bodies and organizations such as the CDC, WHO, ASA, AANA, and AAAA.
 These guidelines were developed using the best judgement of clinicians with experience using anesthesia machines short-term in operating rooms.
 They are being frequently updated based on experience using anesthesia machines long-term for intensive care ventilation.
 The information and materials provided herein are provided only for information and educational purposes and do not establish a standard of care or constitute medical or legal advice.
 Readers are reminded to consult with their own institutions and medical/legal advisors.

-The following FAQ information is intended to provide the best guidance possible for safe practices during the COVID 19 pandemic.
+International Disclaimer: The following FAQ information is intended to provide the best guidance possible for safe practices during the COVID 19 pandemic.
 Local conditions will almost certainly dictate modifications.
 Hopefully there is sufficient information to empower caregivers to make good decisions to keep patients, co-workers and themselves safe.